MIDOSS/docs/contributing.rst

     :target: https://creativecommons.org/licenses/by/4.0/
     :alt: Licensed under the Creative Commons Attribution 4.0 International License

-The MEOPAR MIDOSS Project Documentation is copyright 2018-2020 by the `MIDOSS project contributors`_, The University of British Columbia, and Dalhousie University.
+The MEOPAR MIDOSS Project Documentation is Copyright 2018-2021 by the `MIDOSS project contributors`_, The University of British Columbia, and Dalhousie University.